Ingredients from sustainable cultivation

 3. What the Sustainable Cocoa Forum does

 As a founding member of the Forum Nachhaltiger Kakao e.
 V. (Sustainable Cocoa Forum), we are committed to fighting abuse in the cocoa industry.
 The forum aims to improve the living conditions of cocoa farmers and their families, conserve natural resources and biodiversity in the countries of origin, and expand the cultivation and marketing of cocoa certified according to sustainability standards.
-One project of the multi-stakeholder initiative is PRO-PLANTEURS, which aims to professionalize a total of 30,000 cocoa family farmers and their cocoa farmer organizations in the Ivory Coast.
-The project also aims to provide especially women with ways to earn a better income and provide a better food base for their families to impact their living conditions positively.
-We support both the Forum and PRO-PLANTEURS with annual payments.

 4. Commitment with other German institutions